MichalMMac/convsubtitler/README.md

 # convsubtitler

-`iconv` wrapper for batch subtitle encoding converstion
+`convsubtitler.bash` is `iconv` wrapper for batch subtitle encoding converstion.

 ## Notes

-`convsubtitler` atempts to convert supplied files from one encoding to another.
+`convsubtitler.bash` atempts to convert supplied files from one encoding to another.
 You can supply files or directories as arguments.
 Directories are search for subtitle files using `find` with file extension as a filter.

 Files are converted in place.
-If you want to retain original files, back them up before conversion or tweak `convsubtitler` script.
+If you want to retain original files, back them up before conversion or tweak `convsubtitler.bash` script.

 Use at your own risk.